This is so important I am going to put it right here on the top !!

 It is also important to get professional help.
 If the techniques are used incorrectly you can make the problem worse.
 Most dog trainers I have checked out, and yes I have checked out a bounce … do not know how to employ these techniques correctly.
 Also, these exercises can be risky.
 A frightened dog will bite.
 It may bite you or anyone else that it can reach.
 This is not a situation you want to face alone.
 If we are not right for you.
 Please find a qualified trainer to help.

 Believe it or not confidence begins with making the dog feel safe and secure.
 Safety and security come from following a confident, trusted leader not by “coddling” if you do not understand this statement please email Motley and we will help.
 Very important.
 Then we move to Motley Dog Dog Training Evolution Zero.
 You never, try to run out and “expose” the dog try to “socialize” the dog or use any of the creative collars that are on the market.
-If anyone suggests this, even if they claim to be the worlds greatest dog trainer …..
+A little something for the Bloomfield dog trainers.
+Walking an anxious dog through Home depot misses the point of treatment.
+We will get to things like that if it is appropriate for the individual dog and owner.
+If anyone suggests these ideas, as the first and primary course of action, even if they claim to be the worlds greatest dog trainer …..
 RUN !
 This also goes for the misguided idea that having strangers give your dog a treat will somehow give your dog the warm fuzzys over people.

 Till next time